dymmond/edgy/docs/fields/index.md

     <sup>Set default to `None`</sup>

-- `server_default` - instance, str, Unicode or a SQLAlchemy `sqlalchemy.sql.expression.text`
-construct representing the DDL DEFAULT value for the column.
+- `server_default` - instance, str, None or a SQLAlchemy `sqlalchemy.sql.expression.text` construct representing the DDL DEFAULT value for the column.
+  If None is provided the automatic server_default generation is disabled.
+The default set here always disables the automatic generation of `server_default`.
 - `default` - A value or a callable (function).
 - `auto_now` or `auto_now_add` -  Only for DateTimeField and DateField

 !!!
 Tip
     Despite not always advertised you can pass valid keyword arguments for pydantic FieldInfo (they are in most cases just passed through).

+!!!
+Warning
+    When `auto_compute_server_default` is `True` the default is in `BaseField.__init__` evaluated always (overwrites safety checks and settings).
+    Here are no contextvars set.
+So be careful when you pass a callable to `default`.

 ## Available fields